Lilac Class

 Literacy

-During Spring 1 we will be exploring different stories related to Arctic Animals and Hot and Cold places in the world.
-In Spring 2 we will focus on the theme of under the sea and creatures on the land and the sea.
+During Summer 1 we will be exploring different stories related to plants and life cycles.
+In Summer 2 we will focus on traditional tales.

 Comprehension / Word Reading